internalregister/z80hla/README.md

 - `-c`/`--cpu` `CPU` : set a CPU type: `z80` (default), `gb`, `msx` or `r800` (the same as `msx`)
 - `-d`/`--define` `IDENTIFIER` : add a define identifier
 - `-a`/`--assembleall` : Assemble all library symbols and not just the ones referenced
+- `-j`/`--jrloop` : Generate jr instead of jp when possible in loops
 - `-s`/`--symbols` `FILE` : output a JSON file with all the symbols
 - `-l`/`--list` `FILE` : output a file listing instructions and data without high-level constructs